okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 ##### Silent downscoping

 The Okta Org Authorization Server returns all scopes that you request if you registered those scopes along with your integration.
 Currently, API service integrations don't support optional scopes.
 You can request a subset of your-integration-supported scopes when requesting an access token from the `/token` endpoint.
-For example, if you registered the `okta.users.manage`, `okta.groups.manage`, and `okta.apps.manage` scopes for your integration, but your service only needs to retrieve and update Okta groups for a specific task, then your access token request only requires the `okta.groups.manage` scope.
+For example, if you registered the `okta.users.manage`, `okta.groups.manage`, and `okta.apps.manage` scopes for your integration, but your service only needs to retrieve and update Okta groups for a specific task, then you can specify only the `okta.groups.manage` scope in your access token request.

 It doesn't matter whether your org has permissions for all the scopes that you request.
 If the scopes requested is registered with your integration, those scopes are sent back in the access token.
 However, when your service uses the access token to make a request to perform an action that your org doesn't have permission to perform, the access token doesn't work and the resource server responds with an error.